-In this particular case, the material is used on the underside of the elevated porch and is neither highly visible nor a primary building material for the structure.
+In this particular case, the material is used on the front porch decking and stair and is neither highly visible nor a primary building material for the structure.
 Additionally, staff finds that the material is similar in appearance to painted wood.
 For these reasons, staff finds that it will not have a significant detrimental impact on neighboring properties or on the historic character of the Canemah district.